minond/captainslog/README.md

 and distance is not null;
 ```

-This can currently be done with the `captainslog-repl` program.
+This can currently be done with the `./captainslog repl` command.
 Start it and
 set the user scope with the `\user <GUID>` command and then run any query (only
 select statements are supported):